 Different salamander species have different life cycles, too.
 Some breed, lay their eggs, and hatch on land while others, such as some of the newts, breed and lay eggs in the water.
 When the eggs hatch, the larvae grow up in the water before heading to the land as adults.
 Still others, such as the giant salamander and the hellbender, spend all the stages of their life cycle in water.
 Lungless salamanders have eggs that hatch directly into small salamanders, skipping the larval stage entirely, and the axolotl lives out its aquatic life in the larval stage, never developing beyond its larval features, a condition called neoteny.

 AT THE ZOO

 The San Diego Zoo’s Education Department has reptile ambassadors that are seen by thousands of children each year, through school assemblies, animal presentations, sleepovers, and summer, spring, and winter camps.

-Other salamander species making their home at the Zoo are Kaiser's newts, California newts, and fire salamanders.
+Salamander species making their home at the Zoo include Kaiser's newts, California newts, and fire salamanders.
 We had our first reproductive success with Kaiser's newts in 2011.
 Our Reptile Walk, which opened in July 2012, features amphibian exhibits where our Kaiser’s newts can be admired.